Tax

 Inheritance tax is the only tax that can be fully avoided without leaving the country, though unfortunately this is not always practical.
 Since your wealth is probably your reward for hard work during your lifetime and you have paid a lot of tax along the way, do you really want the government to take another 40% slice of it?

 Inheritance tax planning can help minimise the amount the government claims, leaving more for your family.
-If your entire wealth of assets (less debts) comes to more than £325,000 for the 2009/10 tax year (£350,000 by 2010/11), or double these amounts if you are married /in a civil partnership, it may be wise to take advice on inheritance tax planning (unless your money is there simply to fund your current lifestyle.)
+If your entire wealth of assets (less debts) comes to more than £325,000 for the 2020/21 tax year, or double these amounts if you are married/in a civil partnership, it may be wise to take tax advice on inheritance tax planning (unless your money is there simply to fund your current lifestyle).

 Inheritance tax planning normally requires a Will to be written, or a trust created, in order to take advantage of any planning suggestions which will lead to legal fees.
 Please note we also offer advice on deceased estates as there are various tax options available even after death.
 Please contact Full Spectrum to find out how we can help you.